Can You Use a Credit Card to Buy a Home in New York City?

 With its round-the-clock eateries and bustling real estate market, New York offers no shortage of options.
 However, why should the unique choices end there?

 Consider the process of buying a home or paying off your mortgage.
-While the majority of today's buyers are millennials, the prospect of purchasing a house may seem out of reach or less glamorous than traveling the globe.
+While most of today's buyers are millennials, purchasing a house may seem out of reach or less glamorous than traveling the globe.

 What many lenders won't tell you, however, is that paying your mortgage with a credit card can benefit your credit score and earn you valuable rewards.